openradx/adit/README.md

 -   Think about moving all those dicts to dataclasses when passing around data -- Allow provide a regex of StudyDescription in CSV batch file -- Allow to specify many modalities per row in CSV file
+-   Better scheduler (with day in week and times)
+-   Continous Transfer

 # Testing and coverage commands